If you’re a parent whose toddler enjoys a bottle of milk before bed, you’re not alone.

 If you’re still worried your child hasn’t eaten enough at dinnertime, or you choose not to offer a preferred food to go alongside his meal, you might like to offer some supper before the bedtime routine, so your toddler doesn’t go to bed with an empty tummy.

-Supper is not a reward for eating dinner, nor is it reliant on their behaviour or performance at dinnertime.
+Supper is not a reward for eating dinner, nor is it reliant on their behavior or performance at dinnertime.
 It’s just another little meal at the end of the day.

 If your toddler is still hungry and you feel they need something extra before bed, Feng-Yuan suggests offering them some cheese, a mashed egg with some avocado, or some natural macadamia nut butter with sticks of carrot.